At their public introduction, straight razors, known as Cut-Throat razors were the popular way to shave by untrained men

 Closeness: The shaving is very close as you have very keen edges gliding along your jawline.

 Irritations: Well learned shavers swear by this razor, novices often curse it.
 It gives the best irritation-free shave when used properly.
 Because of the sharpness, novices need to learn patience along with technique to master it.

 Convenience: Initially, this process takes time to learn.
-So, it’s not a great idea to plan to shave while running out the door.
+So, it’s not a great idea to plan to wet shave while running out the door.

 Training: Needing an angle of 30 degrees makes learners struggle until they get the right technique.
 This could lead to repeated cuts and gashes.
 You must be very exact, but when you learn this, the close shave is worth the additional effort.

 Cost: The cost is inexpensive to start, but over time far exceeds the safety razor.

 Convenience-There is not much of a learning curve involved with cartridge razors.

 Closeness: Because of the pulling of the skin and blade dullness, the shave is close.
 But not as good as a sharper single blade would deliver.

 Irritation: Multi-blade systems in these pull the surface in one pass and many goes result in abuse to some faces.
-It is especially bad for those with coarse growth or delicate complexion.
+It is especially bad for those with coarse growth or a delicate complexion.

 Still, the question lingers: which is best?
-After testing each, the natural conclusion is that with all the benefits of using a cartridge razor, it falls short of its primary purpose.
+After testing each, the natural conclusion is that with all the benefits of using a fixed cartridge razor, it falls short of its primary purpose.
 It doesn’t offer the closest encounter without the presence of unwanted irritation.
 The DE, however, has pros and cons, but if it keeps it’s positive and discards its negative, it provides the perfect shaving experience.

 It gets rid of each one of its negatives by education and practice.
 Cuts, nicks by the novice can be eliminated through practice and education.
 Once the user learns how to use his razor, he may shave quickly before an engagement.